Mozambican Athletics Federation

-The Mozambican Athletics Federation (FMA, Federação Moçambicana de Atletismo) is the governing body for the sport of athletics in Mozambique.
+The Mozambican Athletics Federation (Federação Moçambicana de Atletismo, FMA) is the governing body for the sport of athletics in Mozambique.

 History

 FMA was founded in 1978, and was affiliated to the IAAF the same year.

 Former president was Sarifa Magide.
 She was re-elected for the period 2008-2012 in December 2008.
 Shafee Sidade was elected as a President between 2013 - 2017.
 In February 2013, Shafee Sidat was elected new president.
 The current President is Francisco Joaquim Manheche.
 He was elected in September 2017.